erogol/erogol.github.io/_posts/2023-09-02-Fine_tunning_LLMs.md

 - Much less data
 - Labeled data based on the target task
 - Cheaper
-- Easier to find data → In the organization, Internet
+- Easier to find data → In the organization, the Internet
-- Data curation is more important → “Your model is what your data is”
+- Data curation is more critical → “Your model is what your data is.”

-## Way to Finetuning
+## Way to Fine-tuning

 - Check a pre-trained LLM performance on the task by prompt engineering.
 - Find cases LLM performs ≤ OK.
 - Get ~1000 samples for the task that shows examples better than the LLM.
-- Finetune a small LLM on this data.
+- Fine-tune a small LLM on this data.
 - Compare with the pre-trained LLM.
 - Repeat until you get satisfying results.

-## Instruction Finetuning
+## Instruction Fine-tuning

 A specific way of fine-tuning that teaches models to follow instructions like a chatbot.
 It gave ChatGPT the ability to chat.

-Data resources for instruction finetuning:s
+Data resources for instruction fine-tuning:s

 - In-House: FAQs, Slack…
 - Synthetic: Use a different LLM or templates to convert regular text to conversations. → Alpaca Model